 User Termination Handling

-• The User is not immediately deleted from Together.
+• The User is not immediately deleted from Together, and their Together status remains Active.

 This approach helps preserve Program data integrity and ensures that historical mentorship activity is not unintentionally lost.